-I was told to never discuss your baby’s sleeping arrangements with anyone because that is your business and everyone has something to say.
+I was told to never discuss your baby's sleeping arrangements because everyone has something to say… no matter what you say.

 So what do I do?
-A freaking room tour!
+A YouTube video with a freaking room tour!

-We’ve been doing the floor mattress since she moved into her own room and LOVE IT.
+We've been doing a montessori floor bed since she moved into her own room and WE LOVE IT.

-Once you learn to side nurse you can never go back.
-It’s amazing because when she cries I can go lay with her until she falls asleep.
+Once you learn to side nurse to sleep you can never go back.
+It's amazing because when she cries I can go lay with her until she falls asleep.

 All linked items here on my amazon store.

-My baby is not a crib baby, she hated it and was always getting stuck in the slats.
-I know there are mesh crib liners, which would have saved a lot of angry wake-ups.
+My baby was not a crib baby, she hated it and was always getting stuck in the slats.
+I know there are mesh crib liners, which honestly would have saved a lot of angry wake-ups with her ankle locked in the slats.

-This whole thing started with putting her crib mattress on the floor in our room so I could nurse her to sleep and then we decided to put a twin mattress on the floor in her room.
-Then I learned it was a Montessori thing and follow the recommendations for having baby’s bed on the floor!
+This whole thing started when I learned to side nurse and put her crib mattress on the floor.
+Then we decided to get a twin mattress on the floor in her room (so I could actually lay down with her).
+Then I learned it was a real thing (a montessori thing).

-This blog is all about the a Montessori Floor Bed for babies.
+This blog is all about the a Montessori Floor Bed for babies and toddlers.

 1. Baby Proof the room, if you want a Montessori Floor Bed!